armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 SECP256K1 curve {{SEC2}}.
 In addition, this encoding covers pairing-friendly curves, such as BN {{BN05}}, KSS {{KSS08}}, and BLS {{BLS02}} curves.

-Preconditions: A Weierstrass curve over F such that q=7 (mod 12), and 1 + B is a non-zero square in F.
+Preconditions: A Weierstrass curve over F such that q=7 (mod 12).

 Input: alpha, an octet string to be hashed.